 This figure is a measure of the percent of long-term stay patients who developed pressure ulcers .
 We consider this statistic when determining both nursing and long-term care grades.

 Minimizes Serious Falls

-This tells you the percentage of patients that suffered from a major fall.
-Falls resulting in serious injuries are considered to be a barometer of the quality of nursing care .
-Falls which result in injury are often caused by poor nursing care.
+This is the percent of residents that sustained a major fall.
+Falls resulting in serious injuries are considered by many in the nursing home industry to be an indicator of nursing care at a nursing home.
+Falls leading to injury are often caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This is the percent of residents who suffered from a urinary tract infection.
-These infections could be linked to poor hygiene.
+This is the percentage of residents who sustained a urinary tract infection.
+These infections are sometimes associated with insufficient hygiene.